Back to Blog

 Adding a check task function to our reducer

 In this post we learned what hooks are — functions that “hook into” React features.
 We also learned about useState and useReducer — two powerful hooks for managing state in your React apps.
+The beauty of these hooks lies in their ability to simplify how state changes affect component renders, making your applications more efficient and easier to understand.

 It’s interesting to note that neither of these hooks actually change how state works in your apps.
 If you wanted, you could strip away the hooks in our to-do list and refactor the app to use traditional class component state.
 But now that you know how hooks like useState and useReduce make state management so much more intuitive... would you really want to?